Four Strategies to Cope With Anger in a Healthy Way

 Here are some strategies to productively cope with anger in daily life.

+- When you're upset, pause, and slowly count to 10.
 To offset the adrenaline surge of anger, train yourself not to lash back impulsively.
 Wait before you speak.
-Take a few deep breaths and VERY slowly, silently, count to ten (or to fifty if necessary).
+Take a few deep breaths and very slowly, silently, count to ten (or to fifty if necessary).
 Use the lull of these moments to regroup before you decide what to do so you don't say something you regret